dotMorten/NmeaParser/docs/concepts/index.md

  device.OpenAsync();

- // Create event handler for receiving messages: private void device_NmeaMessageReceived(NmeaDevice sender, NmeaMessageReceivedEventArgs args) {
+ // Create event handler for receiving messages: private void device_NmeaMessageReceived(object sender, NmeaMessageReceivedEventArgs args) {
     // called when a message is received if(args.Message is NmeaParser.Messages.Rmc rmc)